nicsure/TD-H3-Engineering/README.md

 I am interested in seeing a frequency analysis into a dummy load of the radio on the HF bands though.
 I suspect it would be the same deal as the Quansheng.

+0.34b onwards incorporates some firmware mods for extra functions.

+Modulation Override
+S-Meter

+This is very  experimental at this stage and I'm dealing with low level assembly here, so don't expect butter smooth functionality yet, this is work in progress.
+To enable the extended functions, you need to flash a patched firmware, this can be accomplished in the firmware flashing menu by checking the options under the "Patches" selection.
+Please note that the patches are only compatible with the original firmware version 240530 (Do not use my previous Modded firmwares, they were just tests, use the original firmware).
+You can also use the "Save" button to save the patched firmware .BIN file to disk and use another firmware flashing application if you wish.

+The S-Meter is displayed under the two VFOs and should move as signals are receieved.
+It's not fancy looking at the moment, in fact it's just a re-purposed progress bar, I'll make it look a little nicer in future updates.

+To use the Modulation override click the "〜" top right of the app window, this will cycle through modulation modes.
+〜 = No override, the radio simply selects the mode it would normally, such as AM in Air Band and FM everywhere else.
+AM/USB/FM = Forces the selected mode regardless of what the radio would normally do on a particular frequency.

+Both extended mods require operation in Live Mode to function.
+There is also a fine tune system in place, you can do this by right clicking the step selection on the VFOs.
+Note that this does not get saved to the radio, it's local to TID Station only.

 # TA3782F
 Most of the components in this radio are well known off the shelf stuff.
 However this TA3782F MCU is not and there is practically no documentation for it.
 I initially believed this to be some MCU utilizing an Arm Cortex-M4 core, but now I'm almost convinced this is not the case.
 I'm leaning toward some kind of Intel 8051 MCU architecture such as the AT89S51, P89V51RD2 or W78E052DDG etc..